RaphaelIT7/gmod-holylib/README.md

 #### util.AsyncDecompress(string data, function callback)
 Works like util.Decompress but it's async.

+#### string util.FancyTableToJSON(table tbl, bool pretty)
+Convers the given table to json.
+Unlike Gmod's version, this function will turn the numbers to an integer if they are one/fit one.

 ## concommand
 This module unblocks `quit` and `exit` for `RunConsoleCommand`.